-- 12. Defendants' individual and collective conduct, including, but not limited to, their introduction of fossil fuel products into the stream of commerce while knowing but failing to warn of the threats posed to the world's climate; their wrongful promotion of their fossil fuel products and concealment of known hazards associated with the use of those products; their public deception campaigns designed to obscure the connection between their products and global warming and the environmental, physical, social, and economic consequences flowing from it; and their failure to pursue less hazardous alternatives; actually and proximately caused the City's injuries.
+- 12. Defendants' individual and collective conduct, including, but not limited to, their introduction of fossil fuel products into the stream of commerce while knowing but failing to warn of the threats posed to the world's climate; their wrongful promotion of their fossil fuel products and concealment of known hazards associated with the use of those products; their public deception campaigns designed to obscure the connection between their products and global warming and the environmental, physical, social, and economic consequences flowing from it; and their failure to pursue less hazardous alternatives; actually and proximately caused the County's injuries.
 In other words, Defendants' concealment and misrepresentation of their products' known dangers-and simultaneous promotion of their unrestrained use-drove consumption, and thus greenhouse gas pollution, and thus the climate crisis. - 13.
-Accordingly, the City brings this action against Defendants for Public Nuisance, Private Nuisance, Strict Liability for Failure to Warn, Negligent Failure to Warn, Trespass, and violations of the Maryland Consumer Protection Act, Md.
+Accordingly, the County brings this action against Defendants for Public Nuisance, Private Nuisance, Strict Liability for Failure to Warn, Negligent Failure to Warn, Trespass, and violations of the Maryland Consumer Protection Act, Md.
 Code Ann., Comm.
 L. § 13-301. - 14.
-The City hereby disclaims injuries arising on federal property.
+The County hereby disclaims injuries arising on federal property.
 It also disclaims injuries arising from special-formula fossil-fuel products that Defendants designed specifically for, and provided exclusively to, the federal government for use by the military.
-The City seeks no recovery or relief attributable to such conduct.
+The County seeks no recovery or relief attributable to such conduct. - 15.
+The County seeks to ensure that the parties who have profited from externalizing the consequences and costs of dealing with global warming and its physical, environmental, social, and economic consequences bear the costs of those impacts on Anne Arundel County, rather than the County, taxpayers, residents, or broader segments of the public.